lagunasmel/Instagram-Client/README.md

-# Parstagram - Part I
+# :camera: Parstagram - Part I

 This is an Instagram-like client with a custom backend server that allows users to post photos and view their feed.